yakov-epam/BREN-DEV/README.md

 - ORM usage would be preferred over plain SQL with a custom connector.
 - Partial request implementation for PUT endpoint shouldn't be too complex.
-- There should be no "autogens" for better comprehension and lesser complexity, hence the list endpoint is a bit spaghetti.
+- There should be no "autogens" for better comprehension and lesser complexity, hence the list endpoints are a bit "spaghetti".
-- Swagger documentation will be used (therefore the app is optimized for it).
+- Swagger documentation will be used for testing (therefore the app is optimized for it).
 - The app will be hosted at AWS (yet I didn't test the Terraform configuration so it might be faulty if you run it).
 - A proper testing framework should be used instead of manually running test functions.
 - Automated tests will run in CI workflow(s) rather than locally.